Homemade Phyllo Cups

 If you have some empty wells in the muffin pan, or use a totally different muffin pan, add the scraps to it.
 I cut mine into small pieces but you don’t have to.

-Bake as you would the pastry shells, and then remove from the oven.
+Bake them just like you would the pastry shells, and then remove from the oven.
 You will have a pile of crunchy, buttery, filo flakes that make great toppings that not only taste good but are so pretty.

 Try these on top of ice cream, yogurt, pies, frosted cakes, frosted brownies, or even a baked custard.
 Look how pretty they look!